4GeeksAcademy/master-python-programming-exercises/exercises/37-validity-of-password/README.md

 5. Minimum length of password: 6.
 6. Maximum length of password: 12.

-Your program should accept a sequence of comma separated passwords and will check them according to the above criteria.
+Your program should accept a sequence of comma separated passwords and check them according to the above criteria.
 Passwords that match the criteria are to be printed, each separated by a comma.

 ## 📎 Example input: